Life & Music

 Christopher Morley, Birmingham Post

-As part of John’s 90th birthday celebrations, three new recordings of his music are now available:
+As part of John’s 90th birthday celebrations, four new recordings of his music are now available:

 Disc 2 Track 9